Bob Dylan

 Dylan's father Abram Zimmerman and his mother Beatrice "Beatty" Stone were part of a small, close-knit Jewish community.
-They lived in Duluth until Dylan was six, when his father contracted polio and the family returned to his mother's hometown, Hibbing, where they lived for the rest of Dylan's childhood, and his father and paternal uncles ran a furniture and appliance store.
-In his early years he listened to the radio—first to blues and country stations from Shreveport, Louisiana, and later, when he was a teenager, to rock and roll.
+They lived in Duluth until Dylan was six, when his father contracted polio and the family returned to his mother's hometown of Hibbing, where they lived for the rest of Dylan's childhood, and his father and paternal uncles ran a furniture and appliance store.

+In the early 1950s, Dylan listened to the Grand Ole Opry radio show and heard the songs of Hank Williams.
+He later wrote: "The sound of his voice went through me like an electric rod."
+Dylan was also impressed by the delivery of Johnnie Ray: "He was the first singer whose voice and style, I guess, I totally fell in love with....
+I loved his style, wanted to dress like him too."
+As a teenager, Dylan heard rock and roll on radio stations broadcasting from Shreveport and Little Rock.

 Dylan formed several bands while attending Hibbing High School.
 In the Golden Chords, he performed covers of songs by Little Richard and Elvis Presley.
 Their performance of Danny & the Juniors' "Rock and Roll Is Here to Stay" at their high school talent show was so loud that the principal cut the microphone.
+On January 31, 1959, 17-year-old Dylan saw Buddy Holly perform at the Duluth Armory, four days before Holly's fatal plane crash.
+Dylan was electrified and in his Nobel Prize lecture he explained: "Buddy wrote songs – songs that had beautiful melodies and imaginative verses.
+And he sang great – sang in more than a few voices.
+He was the archetype.
+Everything I wasn't and wanted to be."

 In 1959, Dylan's high school yearbook carried the caption "Robert Zimmerman: to join 'Little Richard'".
-That year, as Elston Gunnn, he performed two dates with Bobby Vee, playing piano and clapping.
-In September 1959, Dylan moved to Minneapolis and enrolled at the University of Minnesota.
+That year, as Elston Gunnn, he performed twice with Bobby Vee, playing piano and clapping.
+In September 1959, Dylan enrolled at the University of Minnesota.
+Living at the Jewish-centric fraternity Sigma Alpha Mu house, Dylan began to perform at the Ten O'Clock Scholar, a coffeehouse near campus, and became involved in the Dinkytown folk music circuit.
 His focus on rock and roll gave way to American folk music, as he explained in a 1985 interview:

-Living at the Jewish-centric fraternity Sigma Alpha Mu house, Dylan began to perform at the Ten O'Clock Scholar, a coffeehouse a few blocks from campus, and became involved in the Dinkytown folk music circuit.
 During this period, he began to introduce himself as "Bob Dylan".
-In his memoir, he wrote that he considered adopting the surname Dillon before unexpectedly seeing poems by Dylan Thomas, and deciding upon that less common variant.
-Explaining his change of name in a 2004 interview, he said, "You're born, you know, the wrong names, wrong parents.
+In his memoir, he wrote that he considered adopting the surname Dillon before unexpectedly seeing poems by Dylan Thomas, and deciding to spell his name that way.
+In a 2004 interview, he said, "You're born, you know, the wrong names, wrong parents.
 I mean, that happens.
 You call yourself what you want to call yourself.
 This is the land of the free."